Charles Templeton: Author

-Templeton wrote plays performed on television.
-Templeton's first novel, The Kidnapping of the President (1974), was a bestseller and was adapted into a 1980 film.
+Templeton wrote several plays that were performed on television.
+Templeton's first novel, The Kidnapping of the President (1974), became a bestseller and was adapted into a 1980 film.
 He wrote several other novels.
-In Farewell to God (1995 or 1996), he described his conversion to agnosticism and his reasons for doing so.
-He won the B'nai B'rith book award.
+In Farewell to God (1995 or 1996), he described his conversion to agnosticism and explained his reasons for doing so.
+Templeton also won the B'nai B'rith book award.

 Politics

 He came second in an election for the leadership of the Ontario Liberal Party, although he was its vice-president in 1964 and 1965.

 Inventor

 Templeton made his own unsuccessful designs of a child-resistant medicine cap, a cigarette filter and a pipeline.
-His design for a teddy bear that could stay warm for many hours was widely manufactured.
+However, his design for a teddy bear that could stay warm for many hours was widely manufactured.

 Personal life

-While he was an evangelist, Templeton married evangelist and singer Constance Oroczy in 1939.
-In 1957, they divorced.
-In 1959, he married singer Sylvia Murphy, whom he met while producing a television drama; they also divorced.
-In 1980, he married author Madeleine Helen Stevens Leger, staying married until he died.
-He had four children: Michael, Deborah, Bradley, and Tyrone.
+While he was an evangelist, Templeton married fellow evangelist and singer Constance Oroczy in 1939.
+In 1957, they got divorced.
+In 1959, he married singer Sylvia Murphy, whom he met while producing a television drama; they got divorced in 1976.
+Templeton and Murphy had four children, including Brad Templeton and Ty Templeton.

+In 1980, he married author Madeleine Helen Stevens Leger, and they remained married until his death.